FredBonux/BonoCipollone/RASD/2 - Overall description.md

 Effort:

 ## 2.1.1 - Scenarios

-### 1. User wants to start a charge at the station
-Bob goes to a station and wants to start charging his vehicle, with a booking for that time frame, he simply needs to park the car in the correct spot, connect it with the correct plug and enable the charge flow via the app.
-Without a booking, he needs to look for an available spot via the app and start a booking process for it.

-Mando un messaggio a eMSP del comletamento della carica
+Antony, the owner of two charging stations, wants to optimize their use and join the e-Charging ecosystem.
+He contacts customer service and arranges for the installation of a CMPS on a cloud server.
+Antony then connects his stations to the internet, connecting each charging slot.
+With the assistance of technicians, he inputs all the necessary information into the system to ensure it can effectively manage his two charging stations.
+After the installation is completed, Antony accesses the CPMS portal and offers a discount on the prices he charges to celebrate the new system.
+The eMSP network is notified of the presence of the new CPMS.
+The DSOs located at the various stations are also connected, allowing for dynamic selection of the energy source

 ### 2. CPO wants to change the price of the energy sold
 Alice is the administrator of a charging station and has decided to increase the price of energy.
 Alice opens the internet portal of her CPMS via a browser.
 By entering the credentials, Alice accesses the interface concerning the proposed price.
 After a careful analysis, Alice changes the price and presses the "Save Changes" button.

 ### 3. CPO wants to disable a charging socket to perform maintenance
-Fabio is a maintenance technician at a charging station and has to carry out routine checks on the correct functioning of a charging socket.
+Fabio is a CPO and has to carry out routine checks on the correct functioning of a charging socket.
 Fabio opens the internet portal of her CPMS via a browser.
 By entering the credentials, Fabio accesses the booking interface.
 Fabio selects an available time slot and presses the "Maintenance" button.

 TODO: Insert scenarios from eMSPs point of view

+### eMSP wants to start a charge at the CP
+eMSP wants to start a new charging session, but without having a reservation at the indicated charging point. then sent an immediate booking request for a charging slot to the system.
+The system verifies that there is availability in that particular station.
+Since there is availability, the system adds the session to the schedule and sends a confirmation message to the eMSP.

+### eMSP wants to be notified at the end of the charge
+The eMSP wants to receive information regarding the status of the current charging session identified by a booking_id.
+The system therefore every time it receives information on the status of the session from the charging slot, notifies the eMSP about the status.

 ## 2.1.2 - Class diagram